mylethidiem/zero-to-hero/.github/ISSUE_TEMPLATE/feature_request.md

 <!--
 Why is this change needed?
 Does it fix a limitation, improve usability, add a new capability, or refactor an existing module?
--->
 Example:
-> This feature enables users to integrate the model with external inference frameworks and improves compatibility across environments.
+> This feature enables users to integrate the model with external inference frameworks and improves compatibility across environments.-->

 ---